mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 #### 55:32

-**Question**: It seems to me that what you're saying is that wisdom and compassion, or enlightenment and salvation, are aspects of the same thing.
+**Question:** It seems to me that what you're saying is that wisdom and compassion, or enlightenment and salvation, are aspects of the same thing.
 You cannot have wisdom without having compassion; you can't have compassion without experience of ...
 Is that correct?

-**Katagiri**: No. It's the same, working together.
+**Katagiri:** No. It's the same, working together.
 Compassion is understood usually whereby people are living with kindness, sharing our life with people.
 That's fine.
 Because, there is nothing else for us to do; that's why [it is to] be kind, be compassionate to everyone, sharing your life with all sentient beings.
 It is true; but it is not *all*.
 Compassion is that you must be saved.
 In other words, you must be based on deep relief.
 Do you understand?
 That is compassion: *relief*.
 Total relief.

 That is compassion.
 So, where is the compassion?
 Something more than the idea of kindness et cetera.
 So how can you experience salvation, that is seeing very deeply into the human world with wisdom?
 How?
 This is a practice.
 You know, meditation, and the six paramitas, like that.